-- After refueling, push the fuel fill cap closed until it locks. - 2 Remove the key and close the lock cover. - ➤ The key cannot be removed if the fuel fill cap is not locked.
+2 Push the fuel fill cap into the filler neck until it snaps closed and locks.

+3 Remove the key and close the lock cover.

+The key cannot be removed if the fuel fill cap is not locked.

 Gasoline is highly flammable and explosive.
 You can be burned or seriously injured when handling fuel.